 Quique Setien has left his role as Barcelona first-team coach, with a replacement set to be confirmed in the coming days.

-The 61-year-old, who only replaced Ernesto Valverde in January and signed a contract to take him through to the summer of 2022, has departed after Friday’s humiliating 8-2 loss to Bayern Munich in the Champions League quarter-finals.
+The 61-year-old was expected to depart after Friday’s humiliating 8-2 loss to Bayern Munich in the Champions League quarter-finals.

 Get the best features, fun and footballing frolics straight to your inbox every week.

 Thank you for signing up to Four Four Two.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.